Leandromaro/Java-Design-Patterns/README.md

 - Template Method lets subclasses redefine certain steps of an algorithm without letting them to change the algorithm's structure.

 ## Mediator Pattern
-According to GoF Proxy design pattern is:
+According to GoF Mediator design pattern is:

 > Allows loose coupling by encapsulating the way disparate sets of objects interact and communicate with each other.
 Allows for the actions of each object set to vary independently of one another.